tehnub a year ago

 Both against standalone tools such as Git-Fork, and built it tools such as VSCode Git [for the majority of the world that uses VSCode over Sublime-Text].

-etoulas 2 days ago
+etoulas a year ago

 GitUp is an open source altetnative.
 Probably less feature rich than SM but powerful enough to be efficient.